Stuart Forster reports on new GoldLeaf Service cars for the Rocky Mountaineer train service made in Berlin, Germany, and exported to western Canada.

 “We have 16 existing cars today.
 With these new 10 cars, by 2020 we are going to have 26.
 That really supports the sales growth that we are seeing in our company and allows us to sell more seats on GoldLeaf,” he added.

-What will that mean to customers travelling on the Rocky Mountaineer over the coming seasons?
-I asked.
+I asked what that will mean to customers travelling on the Rocky Mountaineer.

 “The customer experience on our GoldLeaf Service is amazing.
 The experience on the new cars is going to be very similar to our existing product offering.
 The seats are going to be the same seats.
 The storytelling and the interaction with the hosts and other guests will be the same.
 There will be amazing food coming out of the galley.